LiveUI/SwiftGit/README.md

 * automake
 * pkg-config

+you can install these using `brew install cmake libssh2 libtool autoconf automake pkg-config`

 ## Potential issues
 If you have `SwiftLint` installed you might have an issue compiling carthage thanks to `SwiftShell` not passing it's validation.
 You can remove SwiftLint temporarily using `brew uninstall swiftlint` and later adding it again.
 We should send a PR to the [kareman/SwiftShell](https://github.com/kareman/SwiftShell) unless one of you beats us to it!